-- (a) is aimed at furthering the objectives of the Union and the Community, at protecting and serving its interests and at reinforcing its process of integration; - (b) respects the Treaties and the single institutional framework of the Union; - c. respects the acquis communautaire and the measures adopted under the other provisions of the Treaties; - (d) remains within the limits of the powers of the Union or of the European Community and does not cover areas falling within the exclusive competence of the Community; - (e) does not undermine the internal market as defined in Article 14(2) of the Treaty establishing the European Community, or the economic and social cohesion established in accordance with Title XVII of that Treaty; - (f) does not constitute a barrier to or discrimination of trade between the Member States and does not distort competition between them;

-(g) involves a minimum of eight Member States;
+- (a) is aimed at furthering the objectives of the Union and of the Community, at protecting and serving their interests and at reinforcing their process of integration; - (b) respects the said Treaties and the single institutional framework of the Union; - (c) respects the acquis communautaire and the measures adopted under the other provisions of the said Treaties; - (d) remains within the limits of the powers of the Union or of the Community and does not concern the areas which fall within the exclusive competence of the Community; - (e) does not undermine the internal market as defined in Article 14(2) of the Treaty establishing the European Community, or the economic and social cohesion established in accordance with Title XVII of that Treaty; - (f) does not constitute a barrier to or discrimination in trade between the Member States and does not distort competition between them; - (g) involves a minimum of eight Member States; - (h) respects the competences, rights and obligations of those Member States which do not participate therein;

-- (h) does not affect the competences, rights and obligations of those Member States which do not participate therein; - (i) is without prejudice to the provisions of the Protocol integrating the Schengen acquis into the framework of the European Union; - (j) is open to all the Member States, in accordance with Clause C.
+- (i) does not affect the provisions of the Protocol integrating the Schengen acquis into the framework of the European Union; - (j) is open to all the Member States, in accordance with Article 43b.' - 12.
+The following Articles shall be inserted: